Granisetron Transdermal System (Sancuso®)

 Less common, but important side effects can include:

 - Serotonin Syndrome: Taking this medication with serotonergic medications (often used to treat migraines and depression) can lead to serotonin syndrome.
-Symptoms of serotonin syndrome that you should notify your provider of are changes in your mental status (agitation, hallucinations, coma), your nervous system (change in heart rate or blood pressure, sweating, dizziness) or in how your muscles are working (tremors, trouble walking).
+Symptoms of serotonin syndrome are changes in your mental status (agitation, hallucinations, coma), your nervous system (change in heart rate or blood pressure, sweating, dizziness) or in how your muscles are working (tremors, trouble walking).
 You should call your provider if you are having any symptoms of serotonin syndrome.

 - Skin Reactions: While redness at the site is normal and common for up to 3 days after removing the patch, a more severe or generalized skin reaction can happen.
 If you have itchiness, a rash, or swelling, take the patch off and call your provider.